William Emerson (minister)

-William Emerson (May 6, 1769 – May 12, 1811) was one of Boston's leading citizens, a liberal-minded Unitarian minister, pastor to Boston's First Church and founder of its Philosophical Society, Anthology Club, and Boston Athenaeum, and father to Ralph Waldo Emerson.
+William Emerson (6 May 1769 – May 12, 1811) was one of Boston's leading citizens, a liberal-minded Unitarian minister, pastor to Boston's First Church and founder of its Philosophical Society, Anthology Club, and Boston Athenaeum, and father to Ralph Waldo Emerson.

 Biography

-Emerson was born in Concord, Massachusetts on 6 May 1769, the fifth born and only son of William and Phoebe (Bliss) Emerson.
+Emerson was born in Concord, Massachusetts on 6 May 1769, the fifth born and only son of William and Phebe (Bliss) Emerson.

 Family and early life

 William Emerson's grandfather, Joseph Emerson was a minister, as was his father, William Emerson Sr. Emerson's father built and inhabited The Old Manse at Concord.
 He was the chaplain to the Provincial Congress when it met at Concord in October 1774, and he was a chaplain to the Continental Army when war had begun.
 William Emerson Sr. died of camp fever while on campaign in 1776, when his son William Emerson was 7 years old.

 William Emerson Jr. married Ruth Haskins on 25 October 1796 in Boston.
 She was the daughter of John Haskins of Boston.
 The Emersons had eight children: